Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 - Unfollow people who never reply or retweet.
 One way communication is like talking to a wall.

-- Unfollow cyborgs and hollow men.
+- Unfollow cyborgs and hollow men who automate and don’t engage.

 To keep both your sanity and credibility you have to actively prevent becoming a real time idiot, racing rat on steroids and Twitter zombie.
 Don’t try to be the